 Jump to:

-📖Why This Recipe Works
+📖Why My Recipe Works

-Grinding up dried mushrooms and using them in place of gluten-free flour not only thickens the sauce but adds a rich flavor to the homemade mushroom sauce.
+- Grinding up dried mushrooms and using them in place of gluten-free flour not only thickens the sauce but also adds a rich flavor to the homemade mushroom sauce.
 This means we don't have to use any canned soup.

 🧾Ingredient Notes